mrsarm/django-coleman/README.rst

 Oldest Django versions
 ^^^^^^^^^^^^^^^^^^^^^^

+The ``master`` branch works with Django 2.1.
+The are two more branches:

+* ``django/2.0``
+* ``django/1.11``

-The Branch ``django/1.11`` has the django-coleman source code that works with Django 1.11, and maybe tweaking some configurations can works with oldest versions too.
+With the source code that works for each version of Django, and maybe tweaking some configurations can works with oldest versions too.

 Some screenshots